JCarter-coder/CS-305-Software-Security/README.md

 # CS-305-Software-Security

 # Briefly summarize your client, Artemis Financial, and their software requirements.
 Who was the client?
 What issue did they want you to address?
+Artemis Financial is a consulting company that develops individualized financial plans for their customers such as savings, retirement, investments, and insurance.
+They want to use the most current and effective software security for their modernization of operations.

-# What did you d very well when you found your client's software security vulnerabilities?
+# What did you do very well when you found your client's software security vulnerabilities?
 Why is it important to code securely?
 What value does software security add to a company's overall wellbeing?
+After performing the static testing to identify security vulnerabilities I provided a mitigation plan that addressed the concerning dependencies.
+If the older versions of Spring Framework and Apache Tomcat weren't required, updated versions should be acquired and the static test repeated.
+It is important to code securely, especially when maintaining personal and financial information such as Artemis Financial.
+Compromise of security can negatively effect confidentiality, integrity, and availability of data.
+This will lead to costly financial repairs and long-term damage to reputation.

 # What part of the vulnerability assessment was challenging or helpful to you?